isaacs/minipass/README.md

 Please read these caveats if you are familiar with node-core streams and intend to use Minipass streams in your programs.

+You can avoid most of these differences entirely (for a very small performance penalty) by setting `{async: true}` in the constructor options.

 ### Timing

 Minipass streams are designed to support synchronous use-cases.
 Thus, data